dividedbyzeroco/warp-server/readme.md

             }
         },
         "{SCHEMA2}": {
-            "{FIELD1}": "{DATA_TYPE}" // You can define a field with a string with the desired data type, as a shorthand }
+            // You can also define a field via a string, with the desired data type, as a shorthand "{FIELD1}": "{DATA_TYPE}"
+        }
     },
     // NOTE: By default, newly created schemas have the following fields included: